What is Mechanical Engineering?

 Beside these, it is one of the broad research fields leading to the PhD (Doctor of Philosophy) degree.

 After the completion of 10th standard, you are only eligible to enter the diploma courses.
-Once you have done the 12th standard you are fully eligible to choose the UG (B.Tech) programme.
+After completing 12th standard you are fully eligible to choose the UG (B.Tech) programme.

 For entering in PG (M.Tech) programme, B.Tech in mechanical engineering is must.